History of General Motors: Corporate restructuring and operating losses

-In 2008, 8.35 million GM cars and trucks were sold globally under the brands Vauxhall, Buick, Cadillac, Chevrolet, GMC, GM Daewoo, Holden, Pontiac, Hummer, Saab, Saturn, Wuling and Opel of Germany.
+In 2008, 8.35 million GM cars and trucks were sold globally under the brands Vauxhall, Buick, Cadillac, Chevrolet, GMC, Daewoo, Holden, Pontiac, Hummer, Saab, Saturn, Wuling, and Opel.

 Great Recession and Chapter 11 reorganization

-In late 2008 GM, along with Chrysler, received loans from the American, Canadian, and Ontarian governments to bridge the late-2000s recession, record oil prices, and a severe global automotive sales decline (see also automotive industry crisis of 2008–2009) due to the global financial crisis of 2008–2009.
+In late 2008 GM, along with Chrysler, received loans from the American, Canadian, and Ontarian governments to bridge the late-2000s recession, record oil prices, and a severe global automotive sales decline (see also automotive industry crisis of 2008–2009) due to the 2008 financial crisis.
 On February 20, 2009, GM's Saab division filed for reorganization in a Swedish court after being denied loans from the Swedish government.

 On April 27, 2009, GM announced that it would phase out the Pontiac brand by the end of 2010 and focus on four core brands in North America: Chevrolet, Cadillac, Buick, and GMC.
-It announced that the resolution (sale) of its Hummer, Saab, and Saturn brands would take place by the end of 2009.
-(By November, however, proposed deals to sell Saturn to Penske and Saab to Koenigsegg had failed to materialize.)
+It announced that the resolution (sale) of its Hummer, Saab, and Saturn brands would take place by the end of 2009 (by November, however, proposed deals to sell Saturn to Penske and Saab to Koenigsegg had failed to materialize).
 The company had closed its Oldsmobile division in 2004.

-In 2009, GM had renamed itself as General Motors Company, creating its former appellation: General Motors Corporation.
+In 2009, GM renamed itself as General Motors Company, creating its former appellation: General Motors Corporation.

 On May 30, 2009, it was announced that a deal had been reached to transfer GM's Opel assets to a separate company, majority-owned by a consortium led by Sberbank of Russia (35%), Magna International (20%), and Opel employees (10%).
 GM was expected to keep a 35% minority stake in the new company.
 However, GM delayed acceptance of the deal pending other bids, notably a proposed 51% stake by Beijing Automotive.
 By early July, a decision had not been made, but Magna remained confident and scheduled a meeting for July 14 to announce its acceptance.
 After months of deliberation, however, GM decided on November 3, 2009, to retain full ownership of the German carmaker Opel, thus voiding the tentative deal with the Magna consortium.

 In June 2010, the company established General Motors Ventures, a subsidiary designed to help the company identify and develop new technologies in the automotive and transportation sectors.

 In 2012, PSA Peugeot Citroën and General Motors formed an alliance, which involved General Motors acquiring seven percent of the PSA Group.
 The ownership was soon divested on December 13, 2013, generating "gross proceeds of €0.25 billion".
 By 2017, Groupe PSA considered taking over Opel from GM, after GM reported a loss of $257 million from its European operations in 2016, the sixteenth consecutive loss-making year for GM in Europe, bringing its total losses in Europe since 2000 to more than US$15 billion.
 On March 6, 2017, the sale of Opel and Vauxhall to the PSA Group for $2.3 billion was confirmed.